tigrisdata/tigris-blog/blog/2024-06-20-eager-and-lazy/index.md

 |> Map.fetch!(:headers)
 ```

 But in many cases you may know your access patterns or have particular plans.
-You may want to ensure eager caching of uploaded files, where every file uploaded gets spread across a decent chunk of the world.
-This is possible by setting the bucket accelerate configuration.
-I would try this for bucket intended to do HTTP Live Streaming (HLS) where latency can really matter or for podcast recordings where you might expect a lot of geographically distributed clients will request the. thing at once.
+You may want to ensure eager caching of uploaded files, where every file
+uploaded gets spread across a decent chunk of the world.
+This is possible by
+setting the bucket accelerate configuration.
+I would try this for bucket
+intended to do HTTP Live Streaming (HLS) where latency can really matter or for
+podcast recordings where you might expect a lot of geographically distributed
+clients will request the. thing at once.

-With AWS cli it looks like this:
+With AWS CLI it looks like this, unfortunately ExAws doesn't expose a way to do
+this so far:

 ```
 aws s3api put-bucket-accelerate-configuration \